JavierSegoviaCordoba/kopy/README.md

 - `invoke` function

-A new `KopyableScope` will be created, and it will be used to store the rest of properties, and it will be added as context parameter to the `copy` and `invoke` lambdas:
+A new `KopyableScope` will be created, and it will be used to store the rest of properties, and it will be added as a context parameter to the `copy` and `invoke` lambdas:

 ```kotlin
 data class House(val squareMeters: Int, val kitchen: Kitchen) {